 Hitler made Jews the focal point of all his hate-filled agitprop and rallied a whole nation’s sentiment against them.
 Even saints, poets and other learned men, over the course of centuries, often through their preposterous portrayals of certain individuals and races kicked off the stereotypes that continue to live on until today – antisemitism, for instance.

 Eco possesses the wonderful and subtle ability to take a sharp left turn on a subject when you least expect him to.
 His writings can leave you drenched in mixed feelings.
 For instance, take his fantastic dissertation on the beauty of fire and its superiority over other primordial elements.
-He describes fire as the most intangible and the purest of all matter, refers to several historical accounts eulogizing fire and then, slams the door shut by almost prophesying ekpyrosis (the great fire) and the inevitable destruction it will bring.
+He describes fire as the most intangible and the purest of all matter.
+He refers to several historical accounts eulogizing fire and then, slams the door shut by almost prophesying ekpyrosis (the great fire) and the inevitable destruction it will bring.

 The piece on censorship stands testimony to Eco’s virtuosity.
 His brilliance shines through not only in his powerful narratives but also in the profundity of his arguments.